**Updated November 2021

 So, here’s what I need you to do.

-First, look around your house/apartment and find either a shoebox, one of those big ol’ mason jars (we’re millennials, you know we keep a good mason jar), or even a large manilla envelope.
+First, look around your house/apartment and find either a shoebox, one of those big ol’ mason jars (we’re millennials, you know we keep a good mason jar).

 Then, once you have one of those things in your possession, make a habit of putting any bills that you come across into it.

-You’ll be surprised at how quickly your bill stash could grow, and by the time your trip comes around, you can use that money to pay for something!
+You’ll be surprised at how quickly your bill stash could grow, and by the time your trip comes around, you can use that money!

-This method will work EXTREMELY well if you’re more of a visual or physical touch type of person because it’ll feel more “real” to you.
+This method works well if you’re a visual or physical touch kinda person because it’ll feel more “real” to you.

 This is an essential tip to saving money for your next vacation.